Chhireshwarnath: Government

+Sukhdev Yadav won the mayoral election with 7,913 votes defeating Yogendra Pajiyar (Nepali Congress) who secured 7,300 votes.

 Entertainment

 Stage shows, concerts, and plays are occasionally organized by local clubs and organizations.
 At an earlier time, two movie theatres operated in the city: Radha Talkies and Lavkush Chalachitra Mandir.
 However, due to the rise of technology and home entertainment facilities, they have closed.
-Lavkush Chalachitra Mandir may have subsequently reopened.
+Lavkush Chalachitra Mandir is reopened.

 Geography and climate

 Chhireswarnath is located in the Terai, the forested and marshy terrain at the base of the Himalaya mountain range.
 The major rivers surrounding it are the Aurahi and Jalad.
 Chhireswarnath Municipality is famous for its temples and derived its name from the temple Chhireswarnath.

 One can see all six seasons in Chhireswarnath: Basant Ritu (Spring – February/March), Grisma Ritu (Summer – April/May/June), Barsha Ritu (Rainy – July/August), Sharad Ritu (Autumn - September/October), Hemanta Ritu (Autumn-winter - November/December), Shishir Ritu (Winter - December/January).

 The best time to visit Chhireswarnath is between September and March.
 During this period, the weather is pleasant and there are several festivals.